Computing

 Class activities and enrichment

-A spiral curriculum has been implemented therefore students will see similar topics taught at KS1 and 2 throughout their time at Addey and Stanhope School; with each encounter increasing in complexity and reinforcing previous learning.
+A spiral curriculum has been implemented and students will see similar topics taught at KS1 and 2 throughout their time at Addey and Stanhope School; with each encounter increasing in complexity and reinforcing previous learning.
 For example, Internet safety and the responsible use of technology will be revisited several times throughout the course of their studies.

 Masterclasses are made available for those who have been unable to access the material in lesson and the Coding club allows students to develop their practical skills and interest in the more practical side of the subject.